Published January 15, 2025

 - Use clean, readable fonts.
 Stick to sans-serif fonts that are easy to read at smaller sizes.
 Avoid overly decorative or trendy fonts that might work on TikTok but feel out of place in a professional context.

 - Keep font sizes reasonable.
-Your captions should be large enough to read on mobile devices but should not dominate the frame.
+Your captions should be large enough to read on mobile but shouldn't dominate the frame.
 A good rule of thumb is to keep them in the lower third of the video.

 - Choose subtle colors.
 White text with a semi-transparent dark background is a classic choice that works well across most video content.
 Avoid neon colors or flashy animations.